We put together this check engine light page as a helpful resource for car problems related to this troublesome light.

 Do not drive around with a P0300 series code problem.
 I use a Nissan check engine light repair example to help you diagnose engine misfire codes.

 My shop bought a laptop scan tool.
 I took part in deciding which one to get and then installed it.
 Next I scanned the first vehicle.
 See what I think about the elm scan 5 laptop automotive scanners.

 I still prefer to hold a tool in my hands.
 The hand held scanner gets better every year. here is a review of one that has lots of features for around $75.
 See the 3040 line of car code scanners.

 Exhaust gas codes remain a wide spread problem on many different models.
 I discuss some of the most common causes of this code to set and supply information on how to repair EGR valve problems.
 Would you prefer to watch a 3 minute video that covers the basics about this subject.

 This next link takes you to my check engine light video.
 One of the most often misdiagnosed codes on the planet is for oxygen sensors.
 See my example of how setting o2 sensor codes can be a cheap repair if addressed quickly.

 Many do it yourself auto repair mechanics ask me how to reset the maintenance reminder light after they perform an oil change.
 I put together a page that provides instructions for 3 popular makes.
 Learn the maintenance light reset procedure.

 It is time for me to buy another scan tool that can also read ABS codes.
-Here is a review of the one I am interested in and have used.
+See a review of the unit I’m interested in and use.
 See the things I did not like about this auto scanner.